s-t-a-n/libasm-criterion-unit-test/README.md

 1. './rolmops.sh install' will install brew and criterion non-destructively
 2. './rolmops.sh -h' will show you compile- and runtime options
 3. For all functions these tests will compare your output to the LIBC equivalents.
-3. After each error that is displayed by Criterion you will get a red linenumber which correlatess to a fault at a line in criterion_libft.c.
+3. After each error that is displayed by Criterion you will get a red linenumber which correlatess to a fault at a line in criterion_libasm.c.
 4. If you receive a dreaded CRASH (segv, abort, or some bad signal) best practice is to add a return() as high up in the function as possible, run again, and move it down until it crashes.
 May the Gods be with you.
 ### Options
 1. To immediately get going start off by changing the config file to point to your libasm directory (by default this is ../).
 Then run './rolmops.sh cr' (or './rolmops.sh compile-run') for starters.